Stuart Linnell: Coventry Community Digital Radio

-In April 2022 Stuart accepted an invitation to be Chair of the Community Interest Company, Coventry Community Digital Radio.
+In April 2022 Linnell accepted an invitation to be Chair of the Community Interest Company, Coventry Community Digital Radio.
 The company successfully applied to Ofcom for the licence to run the Local Small Scale DAB Multiplex for Coventry.

 Semi-retirement

-In March 2019 Linnell announced that, after 50 years behind the mic, he was retiring from every day, every week, full-time broadcasting, but with the intention of hosting shows on a less frequent basis.
+In March 2019, Linnell announced that, after 50 years behind the mic, he was retiring from full-time broadcasting, but intended to still host shows on an occasional basis.
 He continued to appear from time to time hosting one-off shows on BBC Radio Northampton and on BBC CWR, and for the 2019/2020 football season, he was the host of the weekly, hour-long, Friday evening football phone-in show on BBC CWR.